A topic from the subject of Chemical Kinetics in Chemistry.

 • Activation energy is the energy required to reach the transition state.

-• Reaction energy is the energy difference between the reactants and products.
+• Reaction energy (ΔH) is the energy difference between the reactants and products.
+A negative ΔH indicates an exothermic reaction, while a positive ΔH indicates an endothermic reaction.

 Equipment and Techniques

-The following equipment and techniques can be used to create energy profile diagrams:
+The following equipment and techniques can be used to create or inform energy profile diagrams:

-• Mass spectrometry can be used to identify the reactants, products, and transition states involved in a reaction.
+• Mass spectrometry can be used to identify the reactants, products, and sometimes infer the presence of intermediates involved in a reaction.

-• Kinetics studies can be used to determine the rate of a reaction.
+• Kinetics studies (measuring reaction rates at different temperatures or concentrations) can be used to determine the rate of a reaction and activation energy.

 • Computational chemistry can be used to predict the energy profile of a reaction.